Study abroad

 path was a truly transformative experience.

-In March 2024, I participated in a study abroad program in Edinburgh, Scotland, through Auburn University's College of Human Sciences.
+In March 2024 and March 2026, I participated in study abroad programs located in Edinburgh, Scotland, and Berlin, Germany through Auburn University's College of Human Sciences.

-This interdisciplinary program combined Interior Design, Global Studies, and Philanthropy/Non-Profit Studies, offering a well-rounded and impactful learning opportunity.
+This interdisciplinary program combined Interior Design and Philanthropy + Non-Profit Studies, offering a well-rounded and impactful learning opportunity.

 trip insights &